 A required field should be indicated with an asterisk ( * ) to the right of the field label.

 If all fields on a form are required, do not use an asterisk for every field.
 Instead, provide a message at the top of the form stating, "All fields are required."
-If all field are optional, the message should state, "All fields are optional."
+If all fields are optional, the message should state, "All fields are optional."

 PatternFly provides a variety of input components that enable a user to make a selection.
 Each component was created to serve a specific use case.